BenHammersley/Cognitive-Risks-Book-Project/_notes/A new institution on the block: On platform urbanism and Airbnb citizenship.markdown

 ---
-title: A new institution on the block&#58; On platform urbanism and Airbnb citizenship
+title: "A new institution on the block: On platform urbanism and Airbnb citizenship"

 tags: [[Sociology and Political Science]] [[Communication]]
 ---